John Ryan

 clubs: TG 1848 Würzburg (Germany), Sävar IK (Sweden), Condors (USA), SG TMBW Berlin (Germany), VfL Lichtenrade (Germany), BSV Luckau (Germany), PSV Berlin (Germany), Rotation PB (Germany).

-Björn started playing handball when he was 9 or 10 years old.
-That means he has been playing continuously for about 25 years now.
+Björn started playing handball when he was 9 or 10 years old until he was 38.
 Björn grew up in his home town of Würzburg, Germany and played with a local club in various leagues until he moved to Sweden to study.
 In Sweden, he joined the team Sävar IK which then played in the Swedish div.
 2. When he came back to Würzburg, his team was coached by Horia Markel, a professional coach with the highest certifications.
 It was from Horia that Björn learned most of his handball.

 After graduation in 2000, he moved to Houston, Texas and co-founded a handball club there.
 As the club was too small to field its own team, he played for the Condors from Atlanta.
 His biggest success with the Condors was winning the Gold Medal at the 2004 Itajaí Handball Cup in Itajaí, Brazil.